Madison City Schools

 Madison City Schools is a school district headquartered in and serving Madison, Alabama.

 A portion of the district is in Madison County, while the rest is in Limestone County.

 Madison County Schools serves most other areas in Madison County, Alabama while Huntsville City Schools serves some others.

+The town of Triana is also a part of the Madison City School District.